-- Natural reinforcers in form of good grades or a sense of self-satisfaction for a job well done are most effective as they support self-esteem, sense of agency and increase intrinsic motivation.
+- Natural reinforcers in the form of good grades or a sense of self-satisfaction for a job well done are most effective as they support self-esteem, sense of agency, and increase intrinsic motivation.

-- Social reinforcers like recognition or approval of others that can be expressed through complements, encouragement, and specific praise are also very powerful as they communicate acceptance and belonging.
+- Social reinforcers like recognition or approval of others that can be expressed through compliments, encouragement, and specific praise are also very powerful as they communicate acceptance and belonging.

-- Token reinforcers which are offered in place of tangible rewards can also be effective in encouraging progress toward goals as they can be used immediately and are an effective visual representation of continuous effort.
-A child can earn points or accumulate token which they can then trade in for something of value to them.
+- Token reinforcers that are offered in place of tangible rewards can also be effective in encouraging progress toward goals as they can be used immediately and are an effective visual representation of continuous effort.
+A child can earn points or accumulate token which they can then trade-in for something of value to them.